Sin is the breaking of God’s moral law (which reaches back to Creation and is embodied in the spirit and letter of the Ten Commandments).

-The audio sermon below is worth listening to; or download here.
+The audio sermon below is recommended; or download here.

-To avoid spoiling the beautiful message, the music towards the end (~mins 53-59) can to be skipped.
+To avoid spoiling the beautiful message, the music towards the end (~mins 53-59) could be skipped.

 If we willingly choose to continue to sin after once being justified, then the sacrifice of Jesus is to no effect and we will again be lost.
 Rom 6:15-16; Heb 10:26-27

 "Why should I bother with religion?
 I’m a good person.

 I haven’t robbed a bank or killed anyone.

 I’m honest on my tax return and I don’t cheat on my wife.

 I donate to charity, in fact I sponsor an orphan in India.

 If there’s a heaven then I’ll be there, because I deserve to be."

 Something along these lines could be in the minds of many people you and I know.